rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

 <hr />

 {% include _toc.html %}
-# HTML 508 Accessibility, importance, tools, videos and basic code suggestions.
+<h2> HTML 508 Accessibility, importance, tools, videos and basic code suggestions.</h2>

 This post explains how to verify whether websites are "508 Compliant".
 Compliance is to regulations requiring websites to be accessible to the deaf, hard-of-hearing, and visually impaired.